LucasDiogo96/S.O.L.I.D/README.md

         }
     }
 ```
-In the EventConnectionFactory just to provide us the connection.
+The EventConnectionFactory provides us the connection.

 ```csharp
    public class EventConnectionFactory